On partially wrapped Fukaya categories: Stop removal

 \subsection{The main homotopy}

 We are now prepared to begin constructing the operation $\Delta_y$ which is used in the definition of the basic retraction $R_y$ in \eqref{eq:basic retraction def}.
-Concretely, we will give a formula for $\Delta_v$ for $v=\gamma_q\otimes\dotsm\otimes\gamma_1\in CC_*(\Bss)$ a low-action stabilization (cf. Corollary \ref{cor:nondegeneracy for all large n}) and extend to general low-action stabilizations in $CC_*(\Bss)$ by linearity.
-For now, we define a coproduct operation $\Delta_v^0$.
+For now, we define a coproduct operation $\Delta_y^0$.
 This is the \textbf{main homotopy}.
-Later on, we will define a second operation $h_v$ and set $\Delta_v=\Delta_v^0+h_v$.
+Later on, we will define a second operation $h_y$ and set $\Delta_y=\Delta_y^0+h_y$.

 For all ${\mathbf m}\in\N$, choose as in Section \ref{sec:collapsing energy} a regular Floer datum $\mathbf K_\Delta^{\mathbf m}$ for the coproduct which satisfies the analogs of Lemmas \ref{lem:weak Morse approx} and \ref{lem:no escape with small action}, but for which the Hamiltonian is not necessarily $\Phi$-invariant on $K\times D_{0.9}$.
 Denote the resulting moduli spaces by $\mathcal R^{d;k,l}_{\mathbf m}(\vec\gamma^\star,\vec\gamma_\star;\gamma_b,\gamma_a)$.